 Despite this illustrious career, the Chevalier fell foul of the French government after being posted to London as chargé d'affaires in April 1763.
 D'Eon felt dishonoured when a new French Ambassador arrived in London and demoted them.
 When recalled to France, D'Eon disobeyed orders and refused to leave.
 As leverage, D'Eon began publishing secret diplomatic correspondence.

 D’Eon was now essentially blackmailing the French government with this collection of embarrassing correspondence, some of which was penned by King Louis XV himself.
 Fearful of revealing further intel, d’Eon was paid off with a 12,000-livre annuity.
 The once-celebrated soldier, diplomat and spy was now a political exile in a foreign land, discarded by their own country.

-If the Chevalier D'Eon's life was uneventful up to this point it would be nothing compared to what came next when the d'Eon's began living permanently as a woman from 1777.
-To find out more about this next period of the Chevalier's life and the scandal and intrigue surrounding in their new life in London listen to Not What You Thought You Knew, episode 2 The Chevalier d'Éon and Gender Nonconformity
+Find out more about this next chapter of the Chevalier's life and the scandal and intrigue surrounding their new life in Not What You Thought You Knew, episode 2 The Chevalier d'Éon and Gender Nonconformity.